lrdj/iankdiabetes.github.io/_posts/2014-06-10-time-to-help-the-eff-again.md

 layout: post
 title: "Time to help the EFF again"
 date: 2014-06-10 08:06:20
-description: " Got this in the mail from the EFF today: The UK's intelligence services can process 21 petabytes of data per day - that's 39 billion pieces of information that could be the private data of any citizen.
-This mass surveillance violates your privacy and chills free speech across the globe.
-The current law offers little protection.
-We are calling for reform of the legal framework so the intelligence agencies stop spying on us. dontspyonus.org.uk Signing is a good thing.
-The principles we're trying to support: No surveillance without suspicion Transparent laws, not secret laws Judicial not political authorisation Effective..."
+description: " Got this in the mail from the EFF today --  The UK&#8217;s intelligence services can process 21 petabytes of data per day - that&#8217;s 39 billion pieces of information that could be the private data of any citizen.
+This mass&#8230;"
 thumbnail: effdsou.jpg
 alt: "effdsou.jpg"